Man, Woman Sought After Victim Shot to Death Near Exposition Park: Police

-A man is dead after being shot multiple times Tuesday evening, according to the Los Angeles Police Department.
+A man is dead after being shot multiple times in Exposition Park Tuesday evening, according to the Los Angeles Police Department.

 At about 7 p.m., officers were dispatched to the 1700 block of Exposition Boulevard for reports of a shooting.
 When they arrived, they found a male in his 20s suffering from multiple gunshot wounds, according to the LAPD.